 To develop the 2015 Update, the Facilities Management Institute (FMI) engaged representatives of federal agencies, cross-governmental organizations including the Federal Real Property Council and the National Institute of Building Sciences, and a number of industry-based credentialing organizations.
 The focus of this Update was to expand on the number and breadth of coverage of training and other qualifications related to building operations and energy management.
 In the process of doing so, FMI also identified opportunities to simplify the FBPTA competency model and address new competencies related to cybersecurity and data acquisition and validation for the Federal Real Property Profile (FRPP).
 Link to update files here.

 Accelerate FM will help you understand the skills required to manage your buildings to a higher level, find the training resources to acquire those skills and periodically assess and refine your professional development priorities.
 GSA developed the tool to help employees impacted by the Federal Buildings Personnel Training Act (FBPTA) find and justify requests for training that meet the requirements of that Act.
 However, anyone involved in facilities management, energy management, building operations, or other related fields will find this resource useful.
 Download User Guide and PowerPoint Training Slides here.

 The Veterans Administration Facilities Management School (FMS) was created in response to Public Law 111-308: Federal Building Personnel Training Act of 2010 (FBPTA), which requires agency Facilities Management (FM) personnel to have the necessary competencies to effectively manage Federal buildings.
 The FM

 This is a U. S. General Services Administration Federal Government computer system that is "FOR OFFICIAL USE ONLY."
 This system is subject to monitoring.
-Therefore, no expectation of privacy is to be assumed.
 Individuals found performing unauthorized activities are subject to disciplinary action including criminal prosecution.